thodde/Video_Streaming/README.md

 Prerequisites:
 --------------
-1. The Streaming Video Client and Server were written under the Ubuntu Linux System (Version 12.04).
+1. The Streaming Video Client and Server were written using the Ubuntu Operating System (Version 12.04)

 2. The Compiler version is GCC 4.7.2.